JLizardo019/tic-tac-toe-game/README.md

 ## Summary
 A multiplayer game server that allows users to play tic-tac-toe with anyone online anonymously.
 It is built to support over 3 million simultaneous online game rooms.
 The personal goal of the project is to explore web sockets and backend development with APIs.

+## Installation
+1. Install a package manager like npm, yarn, brew.
+I use [npm](https://www.npmjs.com/) Note: npm is the standard package management system for Javascript based projects.
+2. Navigate to your project directory in the terminal.
+3. Run the command <code>npm install</code> to install project dependencies.
+4. Run <code>npm start</code> to run a local development server.
+5. Visit [http://localhost:3000](http://localhost:3000/) to view live site.

 ## Process
 The architecture of this project entails a server that communicates with multiple clients and saves the game state of each room in a database.
 For simplicity sake and to focus mainly on the API development, the multiplayer game will be Tic Tac Toe with only 2 players per room.
 I will be using a json file as the database, but eventually will expand to use other database infrastructure such as SQL.
 I am building an [express](https://href.li/?https://www.npmjs.com/package/express) server with Node.js and [express-ws](https://href.li/?https://www.npmjs.com/package/express-ws).